Right to Disconnect

 The first step to accessing the right-to-disconnect is to raise the matter with your employer.
 This may be in the form of a reasonable refusal to perform certain after-hours tasks or a reasonable refusal to monitor, read or respond to after-hours contacts.
 Your union assist with this first step.

-If the issue can not be resolved in the workplace, an application can be made to the Fair Work Commission who can make an order to the employer to comply with the Right to Disconnect legislation.
+If the issue can not be resolved in the workplace, an application can be made to the Fair Work Commission, which can make an order to the employer to comply with the Right to Disconnect legislation.

 Can I be fired for ignoring after-hours work calls?